BenjaminClark/indie-studio/README.md

 ## Introduction
 A microformat/schema theme aimed at design professionals.
 The content comes first with simple image grids.
 A simple and elegant way to push your content to the world with 'POSSE' (see https://indieweb.org/POSSE) and backfeed.

+Now updated so that it is 100% accessible according to Google's Lighthouse.
+All you need to do ensure all images are given alt tags, and your font colours are right!

 ## Image Reveal Built In
 Images can be set to animate into view as the reader scrolls down the page.
 All that is required is for 2 classes to be set on the image.